EricChiquitoG/NegotiationEngine/README.md

 #### List all negotiations

-Send a `GET` request to `/negotiate/list` to return a list of all the negotations the user is part of.
+Send a `GET` request to `/negotiate/list` to return a list of all the negotiations the user is part of.

 <details>
 <summary>Example request</summary>